 5. See the Coppersmiths and Tanners Hard at Work

 Check out how the Moroccan souvenirs that you’ve been eyeing in the souk are made!
 First is the coppersmiths in the Place Seffarine where shop owners are pounding designs into copper and buffing them smooth.

-Finally you’ll pop out at Place R’cif where you can cross under the arch and hail a taxi home.
-If you haven’t had enough of the medina, turn around and go back through the way you came but be prepared for an uphill climb.
+Finally, you’ll pop out at Place R’cif where you can cross under the arch and hail a taxi home.
+If you haven’t had enough of the medina, turn around and go back through the way you came but be ready for an uphill climb.

 6. Dine on the Delectable Cuisine

 The food in the Old Medina of Fes is absolutely incredible!
-There are a lot of restaurants to choose from but these four were our absolute favorite:
+There are a lot of restaurants to choose from but these four were our absolute favorites: